PatrickBziuk/seez/src/content/books/en/licht-am-ende-der-zeilen.md

 ---
 title: >-
-  The translation of "Licht am Ende der Zeilen" from German to English is "Light at the End of the Lines."
+  The title "Licht am Ende der Zeilen" translates to "Light at the End of the Lines" in English.
 subtitle: Eine literarisch-emotionale Reise
 tags:
   - literatur